Welcome

 Iraq

-by Janell Clarke
+by Stu and Janell Clarke

 We had conducted extensive research on the options for getting us, our motorbikes and the dogs from Europe to Jordan.
 Jordan had been on our itinerary since the beginning of our travels, being a very tourist friendly country with so many great ancient sites, varied landscapes and of course the Dead Sea, the lowest point on earth at a staggering 430m below sea level.
 It was a place that fascinated us and begged us to visit.
 Financial limitations had prevented us from visiting when we were just next door in Egypt back in 2017, but it was decided that it would become part of our Asia leg.
 Now in a slightly better financial situation, we assessed our options as follows: Shipping the bikes to Aqaba, Jordan Shipping the bikes to Israel Ride through Iran and Saudi Arabia Ride through Iraq Ferry to Lebanon and transit through the south of Syria The two shipping options were discounted immediately due to cost and practicality, had there been no other options then we would have given the d...